knuesel/callisto/src/handlers.typ

 // Handler for images in Markdown cells.
 Such images can be specified by a
 // path of the form "attachment:name" where 'name' refers to a cell attachment.
+// As all image handlers, this handler can receive extra arguments such as
+// 'alt' that must be forwarded to the subhandler.
 #let handler-image-markdown-cell(path, ctx: none, ..args) = {
   let (handlers, cell) = ctx
   if path.starts-with("attachment:") {